friendlyantz/friendlyantz/_posts/2023-10-13-big-o-complexity-of-the-job-search.md

 ---
 BigO basic rules:
 - constants are ignored
-- every loop is an n-complexity. loop = O(n), loop-withi-a-loo = 0(n^2), etc
 - worst case is generally is considered
+- every loop is an n-complexity. loop = O(n), loop-withi-a-loop = 0(n^2), etc
+- if you half your input in every iteration, it's generally O(log n)

 ---
 ## do basic LeetCode challenges
 - focus on hottest challenges. don't just do everything LeetCode gives you
-- https://neetcode.io/ - do all EASY challenges, then some MEDIUM, and then try HARD
+- [https://neetcode.io/](https://neetcode.io/) - do all EASY challenges, then some MEDIUM, and then try HARD

 ---
 familiarise with HackerRank platform